Metropolitan Planning Organization (MPO)

 The work of the MPO is conducted by the Berkshire Regional Planning Commission staff under the direction of the MPO.
 The primary focus is to develop certification documents which include the Regional Transportation Plan (RTP), the Unified Planning Work Program (UPWP) and the Transportation Improvement Program (TIP).

 The manner in which the MPO operates is outlined in a Memorandum of Understanding (MOU) between the members and the state which was lasted updated in 2011.
-Information on the delegates and alternates appointed to the MPO can be found by clicking here MPO Membership September 2016 and a map outling the subregions can be found here (MPO Subregions).
+Information on the delegates and alternates appointed to the MPO can be found by clicking here MPO Members January 2024 and a map outlining the subregions can be found here (MPO Subregions).

 The success of the MPO is dependent upon a strong public involvement program collaborating with a wide range of interested parties on an ongoing basis.
 The public participation plan outlines the procedures utilized by the MPO in the transportation planning process.

 The MPO has also established the Transportation Advisory Committee (TAC) which serves as a standing advisory committee that provides for the involvement of local government officials, transportation professionals and other representatives of transportation providers, user groups, and other relevant interests.
 It is the intent of the MPO to have a TAC that provides a broad-based transportation planning perspective and is fully representative of the Berkshire regional community.
-Click here for (TAC Membership January 2015).
+Click here for TAC_Member_List_October 2023.